Dhatrigram

+Sri Sukumar Sen says that Dhaigaon (Dharya Gram) was the sub-capital of Lakshmana Sen ('Upkarika' - a Kachari house in the language of the present-day zamindari).
+On the other hand, according to Zakaria Saheb, Dharya Gram was a Jayaskandhabar.
+And this Jayaskandhabar means an army camp.
+Now if Upkarika is a sub-capital, then Upkarika and Jayaskandhabar have roughly the same meaning.

+But the question arises here that is Dharyagram Dhatrigram (Dhaigaon)?

+It is known from the Madhai Nagar copperplate inscription that on the 27th day of the month of Shravan (11 August 1203 AD), while staying near a place called Dharyagram, Maharaja Lakshana Sen donated land to a Brahmin named Govinda Devvarma on the occasion of the 'Aindri Mahashanti' ceremony at a place called 'Dharyagram' near 'Pundrabardhana Bhukti', 'Kantapur' within 'Barendra Bhoomi'.
+In this case, it is seen that he stayed near a place called 'Dharyagram', but not in Dharyagram.

+Now it can be said that where Dharyagram is not Dhatrigram (Dhaigaon), “Dhatrigram has been transformed from Dhatrigram to Dhaigaon or a corruption of Dhatrigram” – this opinion of Dr. Sukumar Sen becomes baseless.

+Now the question is, Goddess Jagaddhatri is established in this village, but is the village named Dhatrigram after her name?

+Actually, it was a village of Dhatri-Dai.
+In this sense, the place was named Dhatrigram (Dhaigaon).
+This seems more reasonable.
+Again, a recent researcher has removed the meaning of the word ‘Dhatri’ from ‘Bahera=Boyara’ and found that the place was a forest of ‘Bahera’ trees, in this sense, the name of this place was Dhatrigram.
+He has tried to establish this opinion.

 History

 Dhatrigram responded warmly to the movement against partition of Bengal in 1905.
 Many people in the town had close links with Kolkata and the liberal trend then affecting the metropolis flowed into this small town for many years.

 Geography

 Location

 Dhatrigram is located on the agriculturally rich alluvial plains between the Bhagirathi, Ajay and Damodar rivers.
 Temperatures in this region varies from 17-18 °C in winter to 30-42 °C in summer.

 Urbanisation

 87.00% of the population of Kalna subdivision live in the rural areas.
 Only 13.00% of the population live in the urban areas.
 The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per the 2011 Census of India Dhatrigram had a total population of 9,951, of which 5,137 (52%) were males and 4,814 (48%) were females.
 Population below 6 years was 826.
 The total number of literates in Dhatrigram was 7,704 (84.43% of the population over 6 years).